 Washi can be applied anywhere you would normally use a veneer plywood.
 When working with washi, it is important to remember that unlike plywood, there is really no structural component.

-With this in mind, a bit of prudence is in order in homes where the children are wild or where there are cats that enjoy scratching.
+With this in mind, a bit of prudence is in order in homes where the children are wild, parties are epic, or there are cats that enjoy scratching.

-Cabinet doors are good candidates for papering.
-In most cases you can keep the frames and change out the backing or apply the paper to it.
+Cabinet doors are good candidates for papering for an easy weekend updating project.
+In most cases you can keep (or repair) the frames and change out the backing or apply the paper to it.

-Lamp shades are great candidates as well.
-The light will diffuse through it and add a great accent in any room.
+Your lamp shades are great updating candidates as well.
+The light will diffuse through it and add a great accent in any room, and of course you'll get more bang for your buck.
 Try it on table lamps, standing lamps, and pendant lights.

 In any case, the light source will highlight the paper fiber texture and color, and there are many colors available.

-Interior window shutters as well as plantation shutters are perfect applications.
+Interior window shutters and plantation shutters are perfect applications.
 Finally, it can be used as a form of marquetry, where different pieces of paper are cut out and adhered to an existing paper panel to create a landscape or geometric design.

 Picture frames offer many opportunities.
 Washi can be used as the matting or as part of the matting.
 It can also be used as an inlay.
 For a flush fit, your router or dado stack will have to be set very shallow.